World Meteorological Organization

 The identification and selection of software for WMO-related activities and Member implementations should follow a structured, transparent and repeatable assessment process.
 This applies equally to FOSS and proprietary solutions and aims to reduce technical, operational and organizational risks while increasing confidence in long-term sustainability, interoperability and compliance with WMO frameworks.
 Before adopting, recommending or endorsing a software solution, Members and WMO bodies are encouraged to perform a lightweight but systematic project assessment covering at least the following dimensions:

 • Purpose and scope alignment.
 The software should have a clearly defined purpose and scope, aligned with the intended operational, research or regulatory use case.
-Its role within the overall system architecture (e.g. data production, exchange, discovery, processing or visualization) should be explicit and overlaps or dependencies with existing solutions should be identified.
+Its role within the overall system architecture (for example,data production, exchange, discovery, processing or visualization) should be explicit and overlaps or dependencies with existing solutions should be identified.

 • Licensing and policy compatibility.
 Licensing terms must be clearly stated and compatible with national regulations, WMO data policies and operational constraints.
 For FOSS, licences should be OSI-approved and allow redistribution, modification and operational use without legal ambiguity.

 • Project maturity and sustainability.
 The assessment should consider the maturity of the project, including release history, roadmap availability, versioning practices and evidence of operational use.
-Indicators such as the number of active contributors, governance transparency, institutional backing and the “bus factor” provide insight into long-term sustainability and associated risks.
+Indicators such as the number of active contributors, governance transparency, institutional backing and the “key person dependency” (bus factor) provide insight into long-term sustainability and associated risks.

 • Security and risk management.
 The project should have documented security practices, including vulnerability reporting mechanisms, patching policies and incident response procedures.
 Known risks, external dependencies and lifecycle considerations (including end-of-life or migration paths) should be evaluated early in the selection process.